 You’ve probably noticed that your Mac will now boot up into Windows by default.
 This brief tutorial will show you how to set your Mac to load macOS rather than Windows each time it starts up.

-- First things first – start your Mac in OS X. To do this, hold down the Option key while your Mac starts up.
+- First things first – start your Mac in macOS/OS X. To do this, hold down the Option key while your Mac starts up.
 You’ll be presented with a list of each bootable Operating System on your Mac.
-Select the icon for OS X.
+Select the icon for macOS.

 - Finally, exit out of the System Preferences.
 That’s it!
-The next time you restart your Mac, OS X will load.
-You can always boot into Windows again by holding down the Option key when your Mac is starting up.
-Then just select the Windows disk.
+The next time you restart your Mac, it will “force boot” macOS.
+Of course you can always boot into Windows again by holding down the Option key when your Mac is starting up and then just select the Windows disk.

 If you ever decide you’re tired of having Windows on your Mac, make sure to remove it properly.